 Financial instruments, which potentially subject us to concentrations of credit risk, consist primarily of cash, cash equivalents and marketable securities.
 We maintain our cash, cash equivalents and marketable securities in bank and other depository accounts, which, at times, may exceed federally insured limits.
-Our cash, cash equivalents and marketable securities as of January 31, 2017 were \$180.4 million, of which \$750,000 was covered by federal depository insurance.
+Our cash, cash equivalents and marketable securities as of January 31, 2018 were \$240.3 million, of which \$750,000 was covered by federal depository insurance.
 We have not experienced any material losses in such accounts and believe we are not exposed to any significant credit risk with respect to our cash, cash equivalents, and marketable securities.
-Our accounts receivable balance as of January 31, 2017 was \$17.0 million.
+Our accounts receivable balance as of January 31, 2018 was \$21.6 million.
 We have not experienced any significant write-offs to our accounts receivable and believe that we are not exposed to significant credit risk with respect to our accounts receivable.
+We continue to monitor our credit risk and place our cash, cash equivalents, and marketable securities with reputable financial institutions.